How to Exercise at Home

 - Physique 57: Videos of a boutique fitness class that combines ballet, Pilates, and isometrics

 - Pound Rockout Workout: Online version of a popular fitness class at Crunch gyms -- simulated drumming with lightly weighted drumsticks for cardio, Pilates, isometric movements, and plyometrics

 Or, try streaming workouts through an Apple TV, Google TV, or Roku.
 This way you can access sites like Hulu while also watching on a big screen.

-Make fitness a game.
-If you’re willing to invest a little cash, all the major game systems -- like the Microsoft Xbox One, the Nintendo Wii-U, and the Sony PlayStation 4 -- make exercise fun with motion sensors that track your movement.
+Play around.
+If you’re willing to invest a little cash, all the major game systems -- like the Microsoft Xbox One, the Nintendo Wii U, and the Sony PlayStation 4 -- make exercise fun with motion sensors that track your movement.